Creating a Marine Network Plan Together for Gros Morne, NL

 Oil spills and natural oil seepage has occurred.

 Community-led Approach to Planning

 AHOI will conduct its underwater research and analysis until the end of March 2023.
 It will take place throughout Bonne Bay, St. Paul’s Inlet and the coastal and marine management areas surrounding the towns of Glenburnie - Birchy Head - Shoal Brook (GBS), Woody Point, Norris Point, Rocky Harbour, Cow Head, St. Paul’s, and Trout River.

 Our partners at the EAC will also continue consulting with local fish harvesters, scientific experts, tourism business operators and community stakeholders as the project unfolds to identify the most important marine areas to explore.
 Working with the community will not only provide the opportunity to share the project as we go but also, gather new input needed to ensure the Gros Morne marine plan will support a sustainable blue economy that also promotes ocean health to improve our marine biodiversity.

 All 7 municipal councils in the Gros Morne region support this project and AHOI looks forward to showcasing what they find with the public at the BBMS Aquarium and, creating solutions with the region to improve the health of these marine ecosystems.

 “One of the challenges with marine planning is that we often run into knowledge gaps because it is so difficult to study marine species in deep and cold areas ...
 Having a research-grade drone to work with will allow us to gather some really amazing information and footage to inform conversations with communities.”

--- Jordy Thomson, Senior Marine Coordinator with project partner, the Ecology Action Centre
+-- Jordy Thomson, former Senior Marine Coordinator with project partner, the Ecology Action Centre

 Want to find out more, or get involved in this project?